 The second, and most common, is a foam padded back frame.
 This suspension design is very comfortable but tends to offer less ventilation.
-Many designs have arched the foam to oppose the natural curve of the back, which then allows for airflow.
+Many models have arched the foam to oppose the natural curve of the back, which then allows airflow.
 This design typically contacts the back at the shoulder blades and the lower back, while many designs make contact with most or all of the hiker's back.

 Your pack should be supportive of your weight load.
 The majority of weight should rest on your hips, and a comfortable, correctly fitting waist belt is essential.
 The padding should be sufficient to avoid chaffing and allow for a pleasant trek.
-There is a range of waist belt designs from interchangeable to extendable to heat moldable, and comfort will vary between each model.
+There is a range of waist belt designs from interchangeable to extendable to heat moldable, and comfort varies between each model.

-An extendable waist belt, like the 'Fit on the Fly' system, found on two of the Osprey models in our review, offers the ability to widen a waist belt using a Velcro system that is easy to use.
-This is an excellent feature for those who experience or plan to experience changes in body size, like to add layers, or who prefer the flexibility of adjustment.
+An extendable waist belt, like the 'Fit on the Fly' system, found on two of the Osprey models in our review, offers the ability to widen a waist belt using an easy to use Velcro system.
+This is an excellent feature for those who experience or plan to change body size, like to add layers, or who prefer the flexibility of adjustment.

-Other Features and Small Details
+Other Features and Details